-In the last few years, the menopause has moved from being a subject swept under the carpet, to one where women are no longer staying quiet about their symptoms and how they are coping.
+Menopause is moving from being a subject that’s swept under the carpet, to one where women are no longer staying quiet about their symptoms and how they are coping.
 So, what has changed?
-And why is everyone suddenly talking about the menopause?
+And why is everyone suddenly talking about menopause?

-If there is one thing the #MeToo campaign has taught us, it's that women are no longer prepared to suffer in silence.
-The menopause can be a challenging time for many women, both physically and emotionally, and talking about it can help to stay better informed about the symptoms and how to manage them.
-Celebrities like Meg Matthews speaking out about her own experience, and assisting women in navigating this time of life, does much to bring menopause out from under the carpet.
+Menopause can be a challenging time for many women, both physically and emotionally, and talking about it can help to stay better informed about the symptoms and how to manage them.

 What is menopause?

 Menopause is when a woman stops having periods and is no longer able to get pregnant naturally .
 A diagnosis of menopause usually comes after you have stopped experiencing periods for 12 months or more.

 Typically, women experience menopause in their early 50s, although some women will be younger, and some older.
 However, many women are shocked to realise that the process starts much earlier than that – this period is known as perimenopause.
 Perimenopause can last from a few months to 10 years but is on average around four years.